About Northern Norway

 Archipelagos, fjords and mountains create the frame for the county of Troms with added colour from the midnight sun and northern lights.

 Troms Reiseliv runs a year-round tourist information office for Troms County.

 The tourist office is located in the town centre.
 Feel free to visit the tourist information for advice, ideas, inspiration and general information.

-Located 350 kilometres north of the Arctic Circle, Tromsø is the capital of the Arctic, surrounded by beautiful fjords and mountains.
+The world’s northernmost university city, 350 kilometres north of the Arctic Circle, is a lively place, surrounded by fjords and mountains.